untitled

 The whole community has known for a decade that AVCO is involved in defense work.
 It required a singularly detached individual to avoid the acquisition of any particle of such knowledge until he had been employed for more than a year by that employer.
 Such detachment may be a desirable philosophical attribute, but it can win no unemployment benefits prizes in our modern industrial economy.
 Had the claimant found out about the nature of the work and quit AVCO within several months, then his religious scruples would have constituted sufficient work-connected cause.
 However, he did not do this, and must be denied benefits ... .

 In 1952, an unnamed Jehovah's Witness in New York sought employment as a welder with an employer that he knew manufactured both non-military and military products.
 The JW Employee specified work in the non-military section.
 However, six months later, the JW Employee was assigned to the military section due to changes in operations.
-The employer was unable to accomodate the JW Employee due to union seniority rules, so was forced to lay him off.
+The employer was unable to accommodate the JW Employee due to union seniority rules, so was forced to lay him off.
 Unemployment benefits were initially denied twice before being granted based on this legal reasoning: "The test as enunciated by these cases is not whether or not the standing of the claimant in his church would be affected but rather as to whether or not the acceptance of the work would be an offense to claimant's conscience on the basis of religion and morals.
 There is no question in this case, and the referee so found, that claimant is sincere in his objections to work on military implements on the basis of his religious beliefs and that the acceptance of such work would be in fact an offense to his religious and moral conscience.
 Under such circumstances, his refusal to accept work on that nature was justifiable and the lay off which resulted therefrom cannot be deemed a voluntary leaving of his employment without good cause."

-MOURSI v.
+MICHAEL MOURSI v.
 NCR CORP was a 1992 Colorado federal lawsuit involving a Jehovah's Witness named Michael Moursi.
 Moursi began working for NCR in 1986 as automotive marketing manager.
 In 1989, he was offered a promotion to military marketing, but he refused the promotion to the military-related job that he says violated his religious beliefs.
 Moursi claimed in his lawsuit that he was demoted and forced to resign.
 Outcome unknown.

-DeREMER v.
+DALE V. DeREMER v.
 UNITED STATES was a 1963-5 Minnesota federal appellate court decision.
 Dale Verne DeRemer, of Mankato, Minnesota, was a Jehovah's Witness who battled the military draft system for more than a decade.
-First, DeRemer battled to have himself classified as a "conscientous objector".
+First, DeRemer battled to have himself classified as a "conscientious objector".
 The running battle, which started when DeRemer first registered in 1954, was interrupted around 1957/8, when he claimed and was granted a IV-F classification due to an unknown disability.

 What is so interesting about this Jehovah's Witness court case, other than the fact that it was one of the longest running draft cases, was that all during this case DeRemer was employed by Northern Ordnance, Inc., a known military defense contractor, which worked almost exclusively for the U.S. Navy.

 UNITED STATES v.
-BURGUENO was a 1970 California federal appellate court decision.
+LOUIS E. BURGUENO was a 1970 California federal appellate court decision.
 A Jehovah's Witness named Louis Edward Burgueno was convicted on various draft evasion charges after failing to report for duty due to his claim that he objected to all forms of war.
 The USCA gave this appeal the quick heave-ho, but not before noting that Louis Burgueno was employed at Douglas Aircraft, a major manufacturer of military aircraft.

-HUNTER v.
+PAUL M. HUNTER v.
 UNITED STATES was a 1968 Washington federal appellate court decision.
 Paul MacArthur Hunter apparently had been reared as a Jehovah's Witness, since he was baptized in 1958, when he was 14 or 15 years old.
 When Paul Hunter turned 18, in 1961, he registered for the draft, and applied for "conscientious objector" status rather than "minister" status, because by that time, his meeting attendance had become irregular, and his "field service" was practically nil.
 After being denied even "conscientious objector" status, Paul Hunter was convicted on draft evasion charges after he failed to report.

 The USCA affirmed Hunter's conviction.
 First, several of Hunter's fellow JWs were unduly critical of Hunter's shortcomings with regard to meeting attendance and field service.
 (Par for the course.
 Jehovah's Witnesses have a "salvation-by-works" culture, under which Christ himself would be criticized for doing too little.)
 Second, and pertinent to this webpage, is the fact that after applying for CO status, Hunter relocated to California, where he went to work in a defense plant operated by Hobeck Precision Metals.

-KEEFER v.
+CRAIG A. KEEFER v.
 UNITED STATES was a 1963 Arizona federal appellate court decision.
 In 1961, a Jehovah's Witness, named Craig Allen Keefer, was convicted of various draft evasion charges.
 The saga first began in 1953, in the state of Washington.
 Craig Keefer subsequently moved to California, and eventually to Arizona.
 The USCA affirmed Keefer's conviction, stating in part:

 "In this case there are several matters in the record which may be said to reflect adversely upon the credibility and sincerity of appellant.
 The record also shows without contradiction that in November, 1953, less than a year after he filed his claim for a conscientious objector classification, appellant accepted employment with the Boeing Airplane Company, Seattle, Washington.
 During his employment with Boeing, which ended in April, 1955, he worked in a maintenance shop on military aircraft.
 A Boeing supervisor advised that appellant was aware that he was working on military airplanes and never objected to doing so.
 He also worked for Mitchell Avionics Corporation in Chico, California, from July 18, 1957, to October 18, 1957.
 This firm was then mainly engaged in the repair and rebuilding of airplane motors under a contract with the Air Force.
 Appellant's willingness to do work under military contracts could have been considered by the Board to be inconsistent with his claim that he was opposed to the participation in war in any form, thus casting doubt upon his sincerity. ... ."

 UNITED STATES v.
-MANKE was a 1958 Maryland federal USCA court decision.
+HERBERT W. MANKE was a 1958 Maryland federal USCA court decision.
 Herbert William Manke, of Baltimore, Maryland, first registered with the Selective Service in 1949, when he was a freshman in college.
 Manke requested and was granted Conscientious Objector status.
 Soon thereafter, Manke's draft board learned that Manke was enrolled in Air Force ROTC, and changed his classification to I-D. Manke thereafter "officially" joined his parents as one of Jehovah's Witnesses by getting "baptized".
 Manke then reapplied for and was granted Conscientious Objector status again.
-However, Manke also supposedly became a "pioneer" (fulltime recruiter) for the WatchTower Society, and applied for "Minister" status with his draft board, in 1953.
+However, Manke also supposedly became a "pioneer" (full-time recruiter) for the WatchTower Society, and applied for "Minister" status with his draft board, in 1953.
 Thereafter, Manke was assigned "alternative service" as a CO, but he refused to perform, and he and the Selective Service went at it until this 1958 hearing before the USCA, during which the federal appellate court made this ruling:

 " ... we find no merit in appellant's contention that the denial of ministerial and conscientious objector classification by the Appeal Board was without basis in fact.
 Ministerial classification might have been and evidently was denied chiefly because of the comparatively little time which appellant spent about his work as a "Pioneer" for Jehovah's Witnesses and the relatively long hours which he spent during the same period in secular work. ...
 Likewise, there was a basis in fact for denial of conscientious objector classification in that the file showed his participation in Air ROTC at the University of Maryland at the time he asserted his conscientious objector claim and [thereafter] his full-time secular employment as an instrument mechanic's helper in the fuel department of the Bethlehem Steel Company, a defense plant closely connected with the production of war materials.

-BLALOCK v.
+ALVA E. BLALOCK v.
 UNITED STATES was a 1957 North Carolina federal appellate court decision.
 Alva Eugene Blalock, a Jehovah's Witness, was convicted on various draft evasion charges.
 Hayden C. Covington represented Alva Blalock on appeal.
 The USCA affirmed the conviction, stating in part:

 "At this interview, Mathis asked the registrant if he would work in a defense plant, and Blalock's reply was that he would, because the use made of the products 'isn't my responsibility' and 'is no concern of mine.'
 In view of this admission, coupled with a declared intention not to perform any civilian work in the national interest if so ordered by the board, the State Director reopened the case.
 The local board reclassified him I-A, and again the case was appealed and referred by the appeal board to the Department of Justice for investigation, hearing, and recommendation.